 Glaxo takes on asthma

-After Glaxo Laboratories Ltd. acquired Allen & Hanburys Ltd, a new R&D team led to the first asthma medicine being introduced in 1969, followed by the first steroid-based preventer drug three years later.
+After Glaxo Laboratories Ltd. acquired Allen & Hanburys Ltd, a new R&D team led to our first asthma medicine being introduced in 1969, followed by the first steroid-based preventer drug three years later.

 In subsequent decades improved molecules for relievers and preventers were introduced, with the first inhaler to contain both launched in 1997.